All Episodes

 Uh anyway, I got to run here quick timeout.

-Much more broadcast excellence straight ahead.
+We will be back much more broadcast excellent, straight ahead.

 We just had a question posed by a drive-by caller.

-Uh still a bunch of cases yet to be announced next week.
+Uh, still a bunch of cases yet to be announced next week uh, and they're already decided.

-They're just writing the uh the opinions here.
+They're just writing the?

-They're not still in there debating these things.
+They're not still in there debating these things that in fact, they don't debate.

-They take individual votes, and that's how this is decided.
+They take individual votes and that's how this is decided.

-But there's also some other things coming.
+But uh, the Ten Commandments case is going to come next week, but there's also some other things coming.

-Uh the Supreme Court said yesterday that people who lose state lawsuits claiming the government improperly took their property, cannot count on federal courts for help.
+Uh, the Supreme Court said yesterday that people who lose state lawsuits claiming the government improperly took their property cannot count on federal courts for help.

 Now, the biggest of those three cases dealing with the government's authority to seize personal property will be announced next week.

-But in yesterday's decision, the justices ruled against an historic San Francisco hotel that wanted to convert rooms.
+But in yesterday's decision the justices ruled against an historic San Francisco hotel that wanted to convert rooms they were previously designated for permanent residence to accommodate tourists.

 The city of San Francisco had restrictions on hotel changes as part of an ordinance intended to preserve housing for the poor, the disabled, and the elderly.

-When the San Remo Hotel was ordered to pay $567,000, it sued in state court and narrowly lost at the California Supreme Court in 2002.
+When the San Remo hotel was ordered to pay $567,000, it sued in state court and narrowly lost at the California Supreme Court in 2002.

-this brings Janice Rogers Brown into the picture because she was California Supreme Court justice then.
+Now, this brings Janice Rogers Brown into the picture because she was California Supreme Court justice then.

-And she wrote a strongly worded dissent, and that dissent was used by some senators in opposing her elevation to a federal appeals court in Washington.
+She supported the hotel, and she wrote a strongly worded dissent, and that dissent was used by some senators in opposing her elevation to a federal appeals court in Washington.

-What she wrote is this theft is theft, even when the government approves of the thievery.
+What she wrote is this, theft is theft, even when the government approves of the thievery.

 Turning a democracy into a kleptocracy does not enhance the stature of the thieves.